 - Eight weeks after conception, all the buds of the primary teeth have formed.

 - Twenty weeks after conception, the tooth buds of the adult teeth begin to form.

 Your child’s teeth continue developing after birth, which is why it takes a while for them to erupt.
 Some kids, however, might already be born with teeth (called natal teeth), particularly those with medical issues.
-Children with natal teeth may not necessarily be at risk for something, it might be best to consult your pediatric dentist in case of a choking hazard.
+Children with natal teeth may not necessarily be at risk for something; it might be best to consult your pediatric dentist in case of a choking hazard.

 Permanent teeth eruption usually starts at 6 years of age

 Your child’s baby teeth usually suffice until they’re 6 years old.
 At that age, then, their bodies begin to undergo significant physical changes as they inch closer to puberty.
-It’s also at that age that they start to shed their baby teeth as permanent teeth eruption begins to occur.
+It’s also at that age that they start to shed their baby teeth as permanent tooth eruption begins to occur.
 And this cycle of shedding and emergence then continues until your child is around 13-14 years of age.